cs-soc-tudublin/sysadmin-challenges/challenge-01/README.md

 Using symbolic links, link your new config file to `/etc/nginx/sites-enabled`.
 Test the NGINX confiogs and then run certbot to generate a new certificate for your new subdomain.
 You will need to look up how to do this.

+# 5. Setting the DNS
+We use CloudFlare for our DNS.
+You will need to log in (password in the Password Manager) and add your DNS entry here.

 # Completion Criteria
 Challenge 01 available at `challenge-01.[your name].cspp.ie`